catalyst-cloud/catalystcloud-docs/source/index.rst

 External resources
 ******************

-The Catalyst Cloud documentation is intended as a supplement to the documentation maintained by the OpenStack Foundation.
-It is meant to clarify details about the Catalyst Cloud that may not be applicable OpenStack in general.
+The Sky TV documentation is intended as a supplement to the documentation maintained by the OpenStack Foundation.
+It is meant to clarify details about the Sky TV that may not be applicable OpenStack in general.
 The OpenStack Foundation documents can be found at http://docs.openstack.org/.

-You can find more information about the Catalyst Cloud, including prices and its terms and conditions at https://catalystcloud.nz/.
+You can find more information about the Sky TV, including prices and its terms and conditions at https://catalystcloud.nz/.

-You can sign up to the Catalyst Cloud at https://catalystcloud.nz/signup/.
+You can sign up to the Sky TV at https://catalystcloud.nz/signup/.

 ******************
 Indices and tables